afrinafi2001/Mips-Billing-Services/README.md

 ## Contact Us

 Are you ready to optimize your MIPS performance? **[Reach out to our experts today](https://www.imagnumhealthcare.com/services/mips)** and discover how we can help you maximize your reimbursement potential and stay ahead in the value-based payment system.
-# Mips-Billing-Services
-The Merit-Based Incentive Payment System (MIPS) plays a pivotal role in determining Medicare reimbursements.
-For healthcare providers, understanding and optimizing MIPS performance is critical for maximizing reimbursements and ensuring regulatory compliance.